marsgpl/hehebot/README.md

 ## Troll

+- ❌ if progress not blocked by quest items: focus trolls which gives new girls (including event): once in 8 hours select troll id and put in bot.cache
 - setup strongest girls
 - when perform fight, chose position enemy does not have

-## Adventure

-- ❌ if progress not blocked by quest items: focus trolls which gives new girls (including event)
 - check troll power change on lvl 290 on potato ~ 4 days
      class: Battle
      action: fight